fowazalghamdi/z1x-xrp-wallet/README.md

 clean asynchrony using just "async" & "await",

-tools in the trash 🗑💩:
+not using chrome engine for now.

+TRASH 🗑💩:
 jquery angular reactjs react native webpack babel 💩 used by the majority of programmers💩, but, as we know, anyone can easily prove that